burkfers/qmk_userspace_features/maccel/readme.md

 A good starting point for tweaking your settings, is to set your default DPI to what you'd normally have set your sniping DPI.
 Then set the LIMIT variable to a factor that results in a bit higher than your usual default DPI.
 For example, if my usual settings are a default DPI of 1000 and a sniping DPI of 200, I would now set my default DPI to 200, and set my LIMIT variable to 6, which will result in an equivalent DPI scaling of 200*6=1200 at the upper limit of the acceleration curve.
 From there you can start playing around with the variables until you arrive at something to your liking.

 To aid in dialing in your settings just right, a debug mode exists to print mathy details to the console.
-Refer to the QMK documentation on how to enable the console and debugging, then enable mouse acceleration debugging in `config.h`:
+Refer to the QMK documentation on how to *enable the console and debugging*, then enable mouse acceleration debugging in `config.h`:
 ```c
 #define MACCEL_DEBUG
 /*